Welcome to the Infoway Subset Registry

 Note that the license agreements are available on InfoCentral and the acceptance of the license agreements must be updated annually for continued use.

 The description field in the HL7 subsets is optional.
-It is left empty where it did not add to the understanding of the concept definition.
+It is left empty when adding a description does not add to the understanding of the concept definition.

-If a French term is required, follow the instructions on how to request such a term in the section below on Questions, Concerns, Changes, Corrections.
+If a French description is required, follow the instructions on how to make such a request in the section below on Questions, Concerns, Changes, Corrections.

 Infoway has published a General Canadian French Editorial Guidelines, titled, Guide des règles éditoriales et terminologiques.
 This guide can be found in the General section on the SNOMED CT Standard page on InfoCentral.

-SNOMED CT International, Canadian English and French, Immunization, Diagnostic Imaging and Immunization editorial guidelines can be found on the SNOMED CT Canadian pages.
+SNOMED CT International, Canadian English and French, Immunization, Diagnostic Imaging and Immunization editorial guidelines can be found on the SNOMED CT - Canadian Edition pages.